berea-college-csc236/berea-college-csc236.github.io/index.md

   - **Outside of class**
     - Complete and submit [A04: A Simple Introduction To Linked Lists](https://docs.google.com/document/d/1r5316kQR2qmtEWYqUaPVcXp_yrIuPQV61RUAy_sj5KU)
     - If you requested an extension on [A03: Resume and Career Reflection ](https://docs.google.com/document/d/1avfeQLvWTLkVHn7MhayzopEV31etJmGLZFsE8KE61dQ/edit?usp=sharing) it is due by by Wednesday.
     - **Announcement Reminder:** Exam E1 will be Friday, February 25.
 Exam E1 will cover all of the material from the course thus far, but the major topics covered thus far are C++, OOP, Big O, and linear structures stacks, queues, and deques. i.e. the major topics are C++, and the first three chapters of the textbook.
-Peerwise is very unlikely to suffice for your study unless you make the questions excellent.

 ## Day 16: Friday, February 18, 2022
   - **In class**: